 For more information on Beach Driving in Hatteras and Ocracoke, Visit the National Park Service Website

 Tips for Beach Driving

-- Drive at a slow, even pace.
-The maximun speed limit on all beaches is 25 MPH.
+Drive at a slow, even pace.
+The maximum speed limit on all beaches is 25 MPH.
 Trying to take off too fast will cause loss of traction and bury you to the axle.
 If this happens, it's time to break out the jack and shovel.

 Try to stay in the grooves made by other vehicles unless they are deep enough to let you bottom out.
 The sand in these grooves is more compact than other sand.